 advertise

-Top-Rated Ceiling Fan Installation Vancouver Island — Licensed, Wobble-Free, Open Now
+Top-Rated Ceiling Fan Installation Vancouver Island —

 Looking for ceiling fan installation on Vancouver Island and want it done right, today?
 VanIsle Electrical's Red Seal certified electricians have installed over 3,000 ceiling fans across Vancouver Island since 1998 — in Nanaimo, Parksville, Courtenay, Victoria, Campbell River, and everywhere in between.
 We provide transparent pricing upfront, handle every junction box assessment, and leave your fan perfectly balanced with zero wobble.
-Call (250) XXX-XXXX for same-day availability or get an online estimate below.
+Call (250) 327-1151 for same-day availability or get an online estimate below.

 Red Seal Certified Electricians